-If you are involved in a residential sales transaction in Florida, the process can be complicated and require extensive effort and meticulous care to consummate the real estate transaction.
+If you are involved in a residential sales transaction, the process can be complicated and stressful.
 There are many obstacles that can arise to derail a home sale, which include buyer’s remorse, failure of a financing contingency, non-permitted improvements and many other potential obstacles.
-Most people do not anticipate homeowners insurance issues will become a problem when selling a home.
-While the majority of homeowners are relatively conservative about filing claims, filing excessive claims or the wrong type of claim can give rise to potential obstacles during a sales transaction.
+Most people do not anticipate that prior homeowner's insurance claims will become a problem when selling a home.

-If your home has suffered damage caused by a hurricane or burst plumbing pipe, you might want to take a number of steps to reduce the risk that the insurance carrier for the buyer will decline to provide coverage.
+If your home has suffered damage that was the subject of an insurance claim, you might want to take a number of steps to reduce the risk that the insurance carrier for the buyer will decline to provide coverage.
 Some of these precautions include:

-Seek Legal Advice about Water Damage Claims: If water extensively damages your home, you might want to promptly seek legal advice when evaluating how to handle the problem.
+Seek Legal Advice: If water extensively damages your home, you might want to promptly seek legal advice when evaluating how to handle the problem.
 If you are considering selling your home within a few years, the water damage claim might cause insurance issues at the time of the transaction.
 While the damage typically must be disclosed as part of the real estate transaction, proper measures to remediate the damage can increase the likelihood that the sales transaction is not impacted.

 While there is no guarantee that an insurer will provide homeowners coverage when you attempt to sell your home, these steps can mitigate the risk of an insurer balking at the prospect of providing coverage.